Adoor Gopalakrishnan

 Adoor Gopalakrishnan (born 3 July 1941) is an Indian film director, script writer, and producer and is regarded as one of the most notable and renowned filmmakers in India.
 With the release of his first feature film Swayamvaram (1972), Gopalakrishnan pioneered the new wave in Malayalam cinema during the 1970s.
 In a career spanning over five decades, Gopalakrishnan has made only 12 feature films to date.
 His films are made in the Malayalam language and often depict the society and culture of his native state Kerala.
 Nearly all of his films premiered at Venice, Cannes and Toronto International Film Festival.
-Along with Satyajit Ray and Mrinal Sen, Gopalakrishnan is one of the most recognized Indian film directors in world cinema.
+Along with Satyajit Ray and Mrinal Sen, Gopalakrishnan is one of the most recognized Indian film directors in the world cinema.

 For his films, Gopalakrishnan has won the National Film Award 16 times, next only to Ray and Sen. He also won the Kerala State Film Awards 17 times.
 He was awarded the State honours Padma Shri in 1984 and the Padma Vibhushan in 2006.
 He received the Dadasaheb Phalke Award in 2004 for his valuable contributions to Indian cinema.
 In 2016, he was awarded the J. C. Daniel Award, Kerala government's highest honour for contributions to Malayalam cinema.
 The University of Wisconsin-Milwaukee have established an archive and research center, the Adoor Gopalakrishnan Film Archive and Research Center, at their Peck School of Arts where research students will have access to 35 mm prints of the eleven feature films and several documentaries made by Gopalakrishnan.